Lyapunov exponents and Lagrangian chaos suppression in compressible homogeneous isotropic turbulence: Numerical results and discussions

 There are several numerical methods that are used for evaluating LEs of passive particles in turbulence.
 To make a proper choice, we tested two such schemes with different spatial and temporal discretization orders.
 For the low-order scheme (LS1, L stands for Lyapunov), we use a second-order central difference scheme to evaluate the velocity gradient tensor $\nabla \boldsymbol{u}$, then carry out linear interpolation to get values on Lagrangian points and use a second-order Crank-Nicolson scheme for marching the perturbation equation \eqref{eq:pertub}.
 For the high-order scheme (LS2), we use a 4th-order central difference for $\nabla \boldsymbol{u}$ and then use cubic interpolation to get values on Lagrangian points, and a third-order Runge-Kutta\cite{shu_efficient_1988} is adopted to march equation \eqref{eq:pertub}.

-In Figure \ref{fig:scheme}, we present these results for a C1 forcing case with $M_t \approx 0.8, Re_\lambda \approx 100$, where we observe that the lower-order schemes and the high-order scheme generate results with observable differences in $128^3$ grid resolution, by comparing the results with $256^3$ grid resolution, we see that the lower order schemes lead to large numerical errors in the computation of LEs.
-We also observed that the high-order method (LS2) leads to smaller values of the sum of LEs.
-For this reason, we adopt the high-order scheme in the remaining part of this paper.
+In Figure \ref{fig:scheme}, we present these results for a C1 forcing case with $M_t \approx 0.8, Re_\lambda \approx 100$, where we observe that the lower-order scheme and the high-order scheme generate results with observable differences in $128^3$ grid resolution.
+By taking the computed LEs of the high-order scheme with $256^3$ grid points as reference solutions, we see that the lower order scheme lead to large numerical errors in the computation of LEs.
+We also observed that the high-order method (LS2) leads to {significantly} smaller values of the sum of LEs.
+For this reason, we adopt the high-order scheme in the remaining part of this paper. {We also note that the sum of LEs in $256^3$ grid case is larger than the case with $128^3$ grid case.
+But this difference is insignificant compared to the differences in LEs themselves.
+As shown by \eqref{eq:LEsumalt} and \eqref{eq:LEsum2}, the sum of finite time LEs usually takes negative values and converges to 0 from below at a speed $O(1/t)$.
+The small difference is due to the fluctuations in the Lagrangian-averaged density at the start and terminal time.}